issadarkthing/discord-rpg-fiverr/content/docs/features/armors-and-weapons.md

 # Armors and Weapons
 Armors and weapons can be bought from shop.
+Both of these can be equipped by using `!inventory` command.

 {{< figure
   src="https://res.cloudinary.com/hiremap/image/upload/v1641259350/screenshot-04-01-2022_09_14_43_ewt13s.png"